-Illinois is home to some of the most skilled and innovate speech-language pathology clinics and practitioners in the country, leading research efforts in communicative disorders while serving local families.
+With big universities and major research and therapy efforts like UChicago Medicine’s Center for Speech and Swallowing Disorders, Illinois is home to some of the most skilled and innovative speech-language pathology clinics and practitioners in the country.
+Researchers and practitioners here are leading research efforts in communicative disorders while serving local families.

 - Emerson College - Master's in Speech-Language Pathology online - Prepare to become an SLP in as few as 20 months.
 No GRE required.
 Scholarships available.